 The juice itself is very bitter, so it’s not used in cooking.
 However, if you have fresh makrut limes to hand, you could always use them in a traditional Thai way.
 Cut them in half to release the intense aroma, then place in a bathroom or kitchen as a natural air freshener.

 The zest is often used in Thai cuisine when making curry pastes (such as my homemade panang), by pounding it in a mortar and pestle with other ingredients.

-If you’re lucky enough to find them fresh in your area, the good news is that they store really well in the freezer.
+If you’re lucky enough to find fresh makrut lime leaves in your area, the good news is that they store really well in the freezer.
 Keep them whole in a snaplock bag, then they should be good for up to a year.

 Sometimes it’s not always easy to get your hands on particular ingredients.
-If that’s the case, don’t worry too much – makrut lime has a very unique flavour, so it’s hard to find a substitute.
+As makrut lime leaves have quite a distinctive flavour, there isn’t a close match you can substitute them for.
+You can try to add extra lime zest to your dishes if you have regular limes on hand, but unfortunately nothing is going to give the same intensity or citrus flavour as makrut lime leaves.
 Either leave them out entirely, or you could try adding some regular lime zest to bring some fresh, citrus notes to your dish.